Free guide

 Memorized answers die on the first follow-up.
 A bank of 8 to 12 flexible stories, each tagged to multiple Leadership Principles, lets you answer anything they ask.

 Reading questions silently trains recognition, not delivery.
-The loop is spoken, adaptive, and relentless, so your practice should be too.
+The loop is spoken, adaptive, and relentless, so your training should be too.

 Evidence-based self-scoring